MONTHLY SHAMATHA

 Walking sessions

 There will be some walking sessions planned.
-Local gardens are close at hand, both at the Community centre and also a short walk to Beckett park.
-(See handout for links.)
+Local gardens are close at hand, both at the Community centre and also a short walk to Beckett park and the Maranoa Gardens

 Retreat commitments